How the History of Egypt Became “Egyptology”

-Once I was asked, “Why is it referred to as Egyptology, indicating that it is to be studies along with scientific subjects?”
+Once I was asked, “Why is it referred to as Egyptology, indicating that it is to be studied along with scientific subjects?”
 To answer this question, we must go back to the year l798 when Napoleon attempted to invade Egypt.
-His expedition, ill advised as it was from the military standpoint, had the long range effect of politically awaking Egypt and setting in motion a scientific examination of its antiquities that continued to this day.
+His expedition, ill advised as it was from the military standpoint, had the long range effect of politically awaking the history of Egypt and setting in motion a scientific examination of its antiquities that continued to this day.
 He had taken one hundred and seventy five scholars to study and record every aspect of Egypt that could be brought under the microscope of those who wanted to know more about it in as great a depth as possible.

-Not only did he bring some of France’s greatest authorities on such subjects as astronomy, mathematics, chemistry, hierology, history, various technicians, painters, poets and a copy of every book he could find in France that contained information about the Nile Valley.
+Not only did Napolean bring some of France’s greatest authorities on such subjects as astronomy, mathematics, chemistry, hierology, history, various technicians, painters, poets and a copy of every book he could find in France that contained information about the Nile Valley.
 He brought crates of scientific apparatus and measuring instruments.

 Long after Napoleon gave up his military interest in Egypt and returned to France, the army of scholars remained in Egypt and continued to study, to measure and to record their findings.
 He was able to create a world wide interest in Egypt and after the other Europeans became interested in Egypt, there was a host of adventurers as well as scholars who descended upon Egypt and remain there to this day.